-- do teachers provide engaging tasks and resources?
+- Do teachers provide engaging tasks and resources?

-- do they encourage deep thinking?
+- Do they encourage deep thinking?

-- does the school promote wide reading well?
+- Does the school promote wide reading well?

-- how effectively is bullying dealt with?
+- How effectively is bullying dealt with?

-- is there good provision for mental health and wellbeing?
+- Is there good provision for mental health and wellbeing?

-- does the school encourage pupils' opinions to be heard and how well does it respond to them?
+- Does the school encourage pupils' opinions to be heard and how well does it respond to them?

-- is there good provision of extra curricular activities, trips, visits, clubs?
+- Is there good provision of extra curricular activities, trips, visits, clubs?

 Are Ofsted reports worthwhile?

-On the whole, despite the obvious improvements, we have our doubts about the current system.
+On the whole, despite improvements, we have our doubts about the current system.
 Mechanistic (relying on statistical analysis), not getting under the skin of a school and unsupportive are some of the complaints we’ve heard.

 Other questions you might want to consider are: is a one or two day visit really enough to make an accurate judgement of a school?
 Are 20-30 minutes’ observation really enough to make an accurate judgement of a teacher?